Nathan Healy

 Rockford Electricity Prices

-Illinois electricity rates have risen from 13.2 cents per kWh in 2021 to 15.9 cents in 2024, representing a 20% increase over three years.
+Illinois electricity rates increased from 13.2 cents per kWh in 2021 to 15.9 cents in 2024—a 20% jump in just three years.
+This upward trend shows no signs of slowing for Rockford residents.

 Price of Energy: Illinois vs National Average